talha-01/jenkins-dockerSwarm-pipeline/README.md

-# Create Docker Swarm Infrastructure and Deploy Flask Application
+# Create Docker Swarm Infrastructure and Deploy Flask Application with Jenkins
 This project creates a Docker Swarm cluster and deploys an application in this order:

 - Creates a repo in the ECR,